smartsettle/slate/source/index.html.md

 Smartsettle uses your API key and email to authenticate with the API.

-Smartsettle expects for the API key and email to be included in all API requests to the server headers.
+Smartsettle expects your API key and email to be included in all API requests to the server.
+You can include key key pair in the request headers or as url parameters.

 > To authorize, use this code: